Shen-Lab/DeepAffinity/README.md

 P.S.
 Considering the distribution of protein sequence lengths in our training data, our trained checkpoints are recommended for proteins of lengths between tens and 1500.

+## Re-training the seq2seq models for new dataset:
+To re-train the seq2seq models for new dataset, please follow the steps below:
+* Use the translate.py function in any of the seq2seq models with the following important arguments:
+	* data_dir: data directory where includes all the data
+	* train_dir: training directory where all the checkpoints will be saved in.
+	* from_train_data: source training data which will be translated from.
+	* to_train_data: target training data which will be translated to (can be the same with from_train_data if doing auto-encoding which we used in the paper).
+	* from_dev_data: source validation data which will be translated from.
+	* to_dev_data: target validation data which will be translated to (can be the same with from_dec_data if doing auto-encoding which we used in the paper).
+	* num_layers: Number of RNN layers (default 2)
+	* batch_size: Batch size (default 256)
+	* num_train_step: number of training steps (default 100K)
+	* size: the size of hidden dimension for RNN models (default 256)
+	* SPS_max_length (SMILE_max_length): maximum length of SPS (SMILE)
+* Example of running for proteins: python translate.py --data_dir ./data --train_dir ./checkpoints --from_train_data ./data/FASTA_from.txt --to_train_data ./data/FASTA_to.txt --from_dev_data ./data/FASTA_from_dev.txt --to_dev_data ./data/FASTA_to_dev.txt --SPS_max_length 152
+* Once the training is done, you should copy the parameters' weights cell_*.txt, embedding_W.txt, *_layer_states.txt in the joint_attention/joint_fixed_RNN/data/prot_init which will be used for the next step, supervised training in the joint attention model (you can do the same for separate and marginalized attention models as well)

 ## Note:
 We recommend referring to PubChem for canonical SMILES for compounds.